Pressio/SHAW/website/content/index.rst

         .. container:: m-col-l-9 m-push-l-1

-            Where to go from here:
+	    **Where to go from here:**

             1. read about the `governing equations, domain and discretization <{filename}/getstarted/goveq.rst>`_

-            2. to build the code, you currently have the following options:
+            2. to build the code, you currently have the following choices:

 		* `Host serial Kokkos <{filename}/getstarted/build_kokkos_host_serial.rst>`_:
-		  to build the Kokkos version with *host serial* backend.
+		  Kokkos-only version with *host serial* backend.

 		* `Host OpenMP Kokkos <{filename}/getstarted/build_kokkos_host_omp.rst>`_:
-		  to build the Kokkos version with *host OpenMP* backend.
+		  Kokkos-only version with *host OpenMP* backend.

             3. learn how to generate the grid for a simulation